The Wong Halves System for Card Counting

 Basics of the Wong Halves System

-The Wong Halves is a standard, balanced system for counting cards in blackjack, which allows players to track the ratio of high to low cards in the shoe and know when they have the advantage.
-The idea, of course, is that decks rich in high cards (Ace, 10s) are more favorable to the players, whereas decks with fewer high cards favor the house.
-The Wong Halves is a rather complicated, level-3 method, which means that there are three different numerical values assigned to the cards, positive or negative.
+The Wong Halves is a standard, balanced card-counting system for blackjack that allows players to track the ratio of high to low cards in the shoe and recognize when they have the edge.
+Decks rich in high cards (Aces and 10s) are more favorable to players, while decks with fewer high cards favor the house.
+The Wong Halves is a rather complicated, level-3 method, meaning that three different numerical values – positive or negative – are assigned to the cards.

-Moreover, this system uses fractions so compared to most methods, it is significantly harder to apply.
+Moreover, this system uses fractions, so it is significantly harder to apply than most methods.
 Here are the numerical values used in the Wong Halves count:

 • 2, 7 – +0.5